MeaCulpitt/SignalCast/docs/Validator.md

 ### Layer 1: Technographic Context (Weight: 0.5x)

-The context of where the asset was placed suggests professional intent.
+The context of where the asset was placed suggests audience relevance.

 **Signals:**
-* Placed in B2B-specific forum (e.g., Hacker News, industry Slack)
+* Placed in community where target audience gathers (e.g., Hacker News, industry Slack)
-* Placed in thread discussing professional tools
+* Placed in thread discussing relevant tools or challenges
 * Time of engagement correlates with business hours in target region

 **Limitations:** Contextual only.
 Does not verify the specific viewer.